 Under Dr. Akbarnia’s lead, the Scoliosis Research Society created a Growing Spine Committee, recognizing the urgent need for both basic science and clinical research in this area.
 Progress is being made in getting physicians interested in exploring current treatment methods and ways in which to improve them.
 However, because the patient population is small, multi-center studies are required to evaluate these children more accurately and answer the clinically relevant questions.
 Unfortunately, grants are not readily available to support these projects due to the lack of financial incentive and ongoing issues with federal regulations related to pediatric research.

-The Growing Spine Foundation supports Growing Spine research and educational projects as well supporting the Growing Spine Study Group (GSSG).
-With the combined efforts of the Growing Spine Study Group, data is gathered prospectively and different treatment methods from both past and present are compared.
-We hope to better evaluate the benefits of procedures that control scoliosis while allowing for growth of the thorax, lungs, and spine over time.
+The Growing Spine Foundation supports research and educational initiatives through the Growing Spine Study Group (GSSG).
+With the combined efforts of the Growing Spine Study Group, data is gathered prospectively on patients around the world and the effectiveness of all available treatment methods are evaluated.

-The Growing Spine Projects also include basic science research.
-This includes biomechanical studies as well as animal studies, which have been underway to develop new ways to treat the growing spine with less invasive techniques.
-We have learned much, but have just begun to scratch the surface.
-Contributions to the Foundation will support continued medical education and research towards improving the lives of our young children who suffer these life threatening conditions.
+Growing Spine projects also include basic science research.
+This includes biomechanical studies as well as in vivo studies, which have been underway to develop new ways to treat the growing spine with less invasive techniques.
+We have learned much, but we have long way to go to truly optimize patient care and quality of life.
+Contributions to the Growing Spine Foundation will support continued medical education and research towards improving the lives of our young children who suffer these life-altering conditions.